rafaelhuntstokes/LArTPC/README.md

 The simulation outputs a set of supernova neutrino event images and images comprised only of noise.
 A convolutional neural network is used to investigate classification accuracy under a range of different conditions.

 NOTE: the required GEANT4 data for the simulation, electron_data.npy, is too large to upload here.
+A smaller subfile containing a few events will be uploaded shortly.